ethannguyen128/github-contribution-log/README.md

 ### Environment Setup

-- **App:** Runs on Windows as-is (bundled SimpleGraphic runtime) — no build step needed to open the GUI and reproduce.
+- **App:** Runs on Windows as-is (bundled SimpleGraphic runtime) and no build step needed to open the GUI and reproduce.
 - **Tests:** Use `busted` on LuaJIT (`busted --lua=luajit`).
 No Lua toolchain was installed locally, so I relied on the fork's GitHub Actions CI to run the test.
 - **Local setup (next time):** Install LuaJIT + LuaRocks, then `luarocks install busted`; run a single case with `busted --lua=luajit spec/System/TestDefence_spec.lua --filter "issue #3062"`.